RockX-SG/uniiotx/docs/system_design.md

-# Design of IoTeX Liquid Staking Contracts
+# Design of RockX Liquid Staking Contracts on IoTeX
 To-Do: This document is awaiting perfection.
 ## Introduction